Skip to main content

 • Questions regarding Graduate Certificates should be directed to the GraduateSchool@IllinoisState.edu

 • Undergraduate Certificates require a minimum of 9 credit hours and a maximum of 17 credit hours.
-Certificate programs should be designed for students who are not in a major/minor in which the certificate resides.
+Certificates should be designed for students who are not in a major/minor in which the certificate resides.
 However, there may be exceptions.
 Certificates should not duplicate major/minor requirements.

 Contract